helen751/Earlyaid_PLP_2_Group20/README.md

 A brief Description of the Project Files:

-.idea - IDE settings (optional) pycache - Python cache files (auto-generated) earlyaid_schema.sql - SQL file with the database schema README.md - Project overview and usage instructions colored_message.py - Displays colored output for better UX db_connect.py - Connects to the Aiven-hosted MySQL database email_sender.py - Sends session results via email exit_or_restart.py - Asks whether to exit or restart main.py - Main entry point of the app populate_questions.py - Adds default questions to the database questions.py - Handles fetching and managing questions save_session.py - Saves answers to the database user_class.py - Defines the User class
+.idea - IDE settings (This is an optional file) pycache - Python cache files (the file is also auto-generated) earlyaid_schema.sql - This is an SQL file with the database schema README.md - Project overview and usage instructions colored_message.py - This  file Displays colored output for better User experience db_connect.py - This file Connects to the Aiven-hosted MySQL database email_sender.py - This file is incharge for Sending session results via email exit_or_restart.py - This file Asks the user whether to exit or restart main.py - This file is the Main entry point of the app populate_questions.py - This file Adds default questions to the database questions.py - This file Handles fetching and managing questions save_session.py - This file Saves answers to the database user_class.py - This file Defines the User class
-README.db - Explanation of database structure

-How to Run the Program:
+How can one Run the Program:

-Clone the repository
+1st Step: Clone the repository

 git clone git@github.com:helen751/Earlyaid_PLP_2_Group20.git
 cd Earlyaid_PLP_2_Group20

-Install dependencies
+2nd Step: Install relevant dependencies

 Install the MySQL connector for Python:

 pip install mysql-connector-python

-Configure your database connection
+3rd Step : Configure your database connection

 Open the file db_connect.py and edit the connection details to match your Aiven.io MySQL setup:

-host = "your-aiven-host"
+host = "earlyaid-groupwork-earlyaid.f.aivencloud.com"
-user = "your-username"
+user = "avnadmin"
-password = "your-password"
+password = "AVNS_OpDfbrT75J5ncPh1a5q"
-database = "your-database-name"
+database = "defaultdb"
-port = your-port
+port = 20881
-ssl_ca = "path/to/ca.pem" (if your Aiven setup uses SSL)

-Note: In production, use environment variables or a secure config file instead of hardcoding passwords.

-(Optional) Set up the schema and add sample questions
+ssl = REQUIRED

-Use any MySQL client or Python to run earlyaid_schema.sql to create the tables.
+4th Step : Use any MySQL client or Python to run earlyaid_schema.sql to create the tables.
 To add sample questions to the database, run:

 python populate_questions.py